 What is the process for completing an investment?

 For Solo 401(k)s, you can send money directly to Avestor.

 Interest received from investments is generally tax-deferred.
 For Self-Directed IRAs, on equity investments, most income is tax deferred but you may receive Unrelated Business Taxable Income (UBTI) from some equity investments.
 Any UBTI income would be taxable.
 Any pass through UBTI will be reported to your on your Avestor K-1.
 Please work with your tax accountant to ensure you pay any necessary taxes on UBTI income.

 Which custodians can I open a Self-Directed IRA with?

 Avestor has partnered with the following SD-IRA custodians:

-Self-directed IRAs are an excellent option for investors seeking to diversify their retirement assets outside of stocks and bonds into real estate investments.
-Avestor supports capital from self-directed IRAs.
-We have provided answers to some frequently asked questions below.
+Investors with self-directed IRAs and Solo 401(k)'s have an excellent option to diversify their retirement assets outside of stocks and bonds into real estate investments.
+Avestor supports capital from self-directed IRAs and Solo 401(k) accounts.
+We have provided answers to some frequently asked questions.